cristiancolosimo/spaziovuoto/README.md

 the second gol is mount the endpoint like a drive on windows/linux and manage data from os direct(for the users), like google drive or onedrive

+the third gol is REWRITE IN RUST, no joke, for increase speed and quantity of storage it can handle,

 The stack is formed by nodejs, typescript, mongodb, graphql, koajs